Last Updated on 23/06/2026

 15. Penna River (597 km)

 Often referred to as the Penna or the Pennai River, this river is one of the most important and major rivers of South India.
-Pennar is considered as one of the most unique rivers in the world with its origin point being at the Nandi hills.
+Pennar is considered as one of the most unique rivers with its origin point at the Nandi hills.
 It flows down in two different streams, one in the northern direction while the other one being in the southern direction.
 The river runs for 597 kms through the states of Karnataka and Andhra Pradesh before draining out at the Bay of Bengal.
 The Penna River basin occupies the rain shadow region of the Eastern Ghats.

 - Length: 597 km